-- The consent of the parents will be gained through discussion. - Referral to an Educational Psychologist/ Specialist Support Teacher (via an Early Help Assessment - EHA) who will normally meet with the parents and SENCo. - Request additional advice from other outside agencies who may have become involved. - The school sends in an official request form together with the school's advice.
-This is coordinated by the SENCo and involves input from the

-- class teacher, copies of previous My Plans, standardised test results and any other advice from relevant supporting outside agencies. - The SENCO shares this advice with the parents. - Following the issue of an EHC Plan, the SENCo will coordinate the procedures detailed in the Code of Practice 0-25 (2014) and in line with LEA guidelines.
+- The consent of the parents will be gained through discussion. - Referral to an Educational Psychologist/ Specialist Support Teacher (via an Early Help Assessment EHA) who will normally meet with the parents and SENCo. - Request additional advice from other outside agencies who may have become involved. - The school sends in an official request form together with the school's advice.
+This is coordinated by the SENCo and involves input from the class teacher, copies of previous APDR, standardised test results and any other advice from relevant supporting outside agencies. - The SENCO shares this advice with the parents. - Following the issue of an EHC Plan, the SENCo will coordinate the procedures detailed in the Code of Practice 0-25 (2015) and in line with LEA guidelines.

-Children who are issued with a statement of Special Educational Needs or an EHC Plan have an annual review in line with the requirements in the Special Needs Code of Practice 2014.
+Children who are issued with an EHC Plan have an annual review in line with the requirements in the Special Needs Code of Practice 2015.
 This is coordinated by the SENCo.

-Class teachers are responsible for maintaining in their files the information and reports given to them by the SENCo about children with a statement or an EHC Plan.
+Class teachers are responsible for maintaining in their files the information and reports given to them by the SENCo about children with an EHC Plan.